sporto/elm-tutorial/en/02-elm-arch/03-messages.md

 `update` responds to the possible messages.
 Depending on the message, it returns the desired state.
 When the message is `Expand`, the new state will be `True` (expanded).

-Next let's see how __Html.App__ orchestrates these pieces together.
+Next let's see how __Html.program__ orchestrates these pieces together.